 To manage plantar fasciitis effectively, it’s crucial to balance rest, gentle stretching, and active treatment.
 Plantar fasciitis night splints play a vital role in relieving pain.

-A plantar fasciitis night splint resembles a “walking boot” worn after a foot or ankle sprain or fracture.
+The best night splint plantar fasciitis resembles a “walking boot” worn after a foot or ankle sprain or fracture.
 You put it on your foot before you sleep, and the splint flexes the ankle and extends the toes to provide a gentle stretch while you sleep.

 When the calf muscle becomes very tight, the foot is pointed down into a flexed position.
 This may cause the ligaments (plantar fascia) and tendons in the foot to tighten.
 Then, when getting out of bed in the morning, flexing the foot or putting weight on it can cause pain in the bottom of the foot and, specifically, the heel.